gbmhunter/blog/content/pcb-design/_index.md

 ## PCB Design Tools

-Here's a list of some useful design tools which come in useful when making PCB's.
+Here's a list of some useful design tools which come in useful when making PCBs.

 <table>
   <thead>